Penrose triangle: Creation of the Penrose triangle from partial figures

-If you move the left part of the figure parallel to the right until its upper horizontal edge coincides with the upper horizontal edge of the middle part of the figure, the Penrose triangle (right) is created by overlapping the two parts.
+If the left part of the figure is moved parallel to the right until its upper horizontal edge coincides with the upper horizontal edge of the middle part of the figure, the Penrose triangle (right) is created by overlapping the two parts.

 The first two partial views of the Penrose triangle are individually perceptible, whereas the resulting tribar represents an impossible figure.